Emin-Emini/Skratch-Task/README.md

 ## Work Process
 How I started working?
 Firstly, I analized the API.
 What kind of data it offers?
 How it works? and more.
-Then, based on the UI design I received, I analized what kind of data I need for the user.
+Then, based on the UI design, I analized what kind of data I need for the user.
 After realizing which data are needed and which ones are not, I visualized them using `UML Diagrams`.

 <img src="right-arrow.svg">